 Collect the supplies you’ll need ahead of time.
 Your kit should include enough water and non-perishable food per person for at least 3 days.
 Other items: a NOAA Weather Radio, flashlight, batteries, first aid supplies, a whistle, local maps, moist towelettes, garbage bags and ties, cash, games and kids’ activities, and copies of your insurance cards, bank accounts, ID, and other important documents.
 Also consider whether you’ll need medication, glasses or contacts, infant formula and diapers, or personal hygiene items.

 Make sure you have key information easily accessible, including names and phone numbers of family members, friends, places (work, school, doctors), and services (power, gas, water, cable, etc.).
 Create an In Case of Emergency (ICE) contact card for each family member and identify an out-of-area contact person in case local phone calls aren’t going through.

 If you are told to evacuate, be prepared to do so.
 Staying in your home during a disaster puts you and first responders at risk.
 Designate a meeting spot in case you get separated from your family during evacuation.
 Take your emergency kit with you.
 If you have time, secure your home, close and lock all windows and doors, unplug appliances, and turn off utilities.

 Don’t forget to make an emergency plan for your pets.
 Get current ID tags on your pet’s collar, make sure any microchip data is updated, and keep a recent picture with you.
 Create a go bag with medications, medical records, vaccination history, a leash or carrier, food and water, baggies, litter and cleaning supplies, and small toys.
 If you must shelter in place, plan to have a two-week supply of food and water on hand.
 Check to see if the Animal Welfare League of Arlington has opened its pet shelter.

-For more information on how to get prepared for an emergency, go to www.ReadyArlington.com.
+For more information on how to prepare for an emergency, visit www.ReadyArlington.com.